 Badrinath temple is one of the most important and holy temples in India.
 It is located in a small town called Badrinath in the Chamoli district of Uttarakhand.
 It is a Hindu temple that is dedicated to Lord Vishnu.
-It is also known as Badrinarayan temple.
-This temple is surrounded by the huge snow-covered mountains, tall trees and a very peaceful atmosphere.
-Every year lakhs of devotees from different regions visit this temple to take the blessings of the Lord vishnu.
-In this article we will know the story of badrinath temple and learn about its importance.
+It is also known as the Badrinarayan temple.
+This temple is surrounded by the huge snow-covered mountains, tall trees, and a very peaceful atmosphere.
+Every year, lakhs of devotees from different regions visit this temple to take the blessings of Lord Vishnu.
+In this article, we will know the story of badrinath temple and learn about the importance of this temple.

 Story of Badrinath Temple